 Greenhouses can largely vary in size.
 They can be small sheds that occupy a limited space and they can be as large as an entire factory or industrial construction.
 The purpose of greenhouses is to provide a warmer climate than that prevalent outside so that plants can easily grow and thrive in seasons when the weather is cold.
 There are quite a few greenhouses that are even used for commercial purposes nowadays.

 These glass structures, with the use of the latest technology, provide favorable settings for mass producing different kinds of flowers and vegetables.
-Such greenhouses are lined with high tech equipment such as screens, sensors, lights, heating, and cooling systems.
+Such greenhouses are lined with high tech equipment such as screens, sensors, lights, heaters, and cooling systems.
 They may be regulated by computers that make sure ideal conditions are being provided for plants to grow efficiently.

 Do you need a license or permit to build that greenhouse?
 Click the link to find out!